 Muhammad Ali Center Case Study

-This project presented various challenges throughout installation, including a radiant tube heating system that reached excessive temperatures, moisture leaking from the curtain wall, and a post-tension slab with no control joints.
-The radiant tube heating system reached temperatures of 117° Fahrenheit and did not progress to these temperatures gradually, but reached them almost immediately.
-Terrazzo cannot withstand temperatures above 90° Fahrenheit, and is liable to crack due to thermal expansion if exposed to excessive temperatures.
+This project presented various challenges throughout the installation, including a radiant tube heating system that reached excessive temperatures, moisture permeating through the curtain wall, and a post-tension slab without control joints.
+The radiant tube heating system reached a temperature of 117° Fahrenheit.
+The temperature of the heating system did not increase gradually but rather reached it almost immediately.
+Epoxy terrazzo cannot withstand temperatures above 90° Fahrenheit and is liable to crack due to thermal expansion if exposed to excessive temperatures.

 The leak near the curtain wall kept the concrete slab moist which would likely cause the new terrazzo flooring to delaminate if it was not corrected.
 Several areas were visibly damp due to moisture seeping in through the curtain wall, and this area tested at 100% relative humidity.
-Eliminating the source of the moisture was imperative before the terrazzo could be poured.
+Eliminating the source of the moisture was imperative before the epoxy terrazzo flooring system could be poured.

-The substrate consisted of a post-tension slab that did not require control joints.
+The substrate consisted of a post-tension slab that did not require contraction -joints in the concrete slab.
 This slab was over an unheated garage and the lobby had a two-story curtain wall that created significant thermal expansion and contraction due to sunlight hitting the floor and the radiant heat system warming the floor.
-This thermal expansion and contraction could potentially crack the terrazzo topping.
+This thermal expansion and contraction could potentially cause the epoxy terrazzo topping to crack.

 Terrazzo Trade Standards

-Some post-tension slabs are engineered so that they do not require control joints.
-This particular slab did not call for control joints, so expansion joints in the terrazzo were necessary to prevent the terrazzo topping from cracking due to thermal expansion.
-According to NTMA standards, expansion joints are required in areas of potential stress or where radiant heat could cause thermal expansion, such as between columns and curtainwall.
+Some post-tension slabs are engineered to eliminate contraction joints.
+This particular slab did not have any contraction joints, so control joints in the terrazzo were necessary to prevent the terrazzo topping from cracking due to thermal expansion.
+According to NTMA standards, control joints are required in areas of potential stress or where radiant heat could cause thermal expansion, such as between columns and curtainwall.

 To prevent further moisture migration, the owner of the center hired a contractor to remove two feet of the sand-set paving along the perimeter of the exterior plaza adjacent to the lobby curtain wall.
 The exterior side of the foundation for the curtain wall was water-proofed and flashed under the curtain wall.
-These measures sufficiently mitigated the moisture leak from the curtain wall, and the relative humidity tested at acceptable levels.
+These measures sufficiently mitigated the moisture penetration through the curtain wall, and the relative humidity tested at acceptable levels.
 Key Resin’s moisture vapor barrier was applied to the affected area.

-This job displayed several issues throughout the terrazzo installation, including moisture mitigation, thermal expansion due to sunlight and radiant tube heating, and proper placement of expansion joints on a post-tension slab.
+This job had several challenges throughout the terrazzo installation, including moisture infiltration, thermal expansion from sunlight and radiant heat over an unheated garage space and the lack of contraction joints on a post-tension slab.
 These issues were successfully mitigated by applying the industry standards established by the National Terrazzo and Mosaic Association.